 The Palito Mine project has a fully implemented process plant that operated continuously producing copper-gold concentrate and bullion for almost five years, from September 2004 until mid-2009.
-During this period of time, the plant was fed with 575,000 tonnes of ore, of which 85% came from underground portion of the Palito Mine at the Palito Main Zone area.
+During this period of time, the plant was fed with 575,000 tonnes of ore, of which 85% came from the Palito Main Zone sector of the Palito Mine.
 The rest came from low scale near surface open pit mining.
+The first phase of the Palito plant was built in 2004 using mainly second hand equipment, and was gradually expanded to reach its original configuration.
+At the end of 2008, a circuit to process oxidized ore from the near surface open pit mining was implemented.
+This circuit consists of feeding the ore directly to two dedicated Hammer mills that discharge to the main ball mills, from where the ore bypasses the flotation circuit, to go directly to the CIP, elution and gold refining circuits to produce bullion.

-The plant when previously operated had a capacity to process over 600 tpd of sulphide ore although as detailed in the Jardim do Ouro Technical Report the plant wasin some need of refurbishment and NCL in conjunction with Ingeniería y Construcción AJG Ltda, Chilean consultants in processing, developed a preliminary study for the replacement/refurbishment for the re-opening of Palito plant to operate at a rate of 250 tpd.
-It should however be noted that as the Jardim do Ouro Technical Report only anticipates a process rate limited to 250 tpd, there is potential for substantial surplus capacity in the plant.
+The plant when previously operated had a capacity to process over 600 tpd of sulphide ore although as detailed in the Jardim do Ouro Technical Report the plant was in some need of refurbishment and NCL in conjunction with Ingeniería y Construcción AJG Ltda, Chilean consultants in processing, developed a preliminary study for the replacement/refurbishment for the re-opening of Palito plant to operate at a rate of 250 tpd.
+It should however be noted that while the Jardim do Ouro Technical Report only anticipated a process rate limited to 250 tpd, at the time of preparing the Jardim do Ouro Technical Report there existed potential for substantial surplus capacity in the plant.

 The original process flow-sheet consisted of a crushing circuit, a milling circuit, and a flotation circuit followed by concentrate filtration and storage facilities.
 The flotation tailings are fed to a cyanide agitation leaching CIP plant, followed by elution and gold refinement circuits, to produce bullion.
-The Company has also introduced a gravity concentrator circuit which it anticipates will be the initial gold recovery sector following milling, with tailings from this sector being fed to the flotation section.